Mercersburg Academy: The Carillon and Organ

 The Swoope Carillon in Barker Tower of the Irvine Memorial Chapel is one of 163 traditional carillons in the United States.
 A gift of Mr. Henry B. Swoope, the original 43 bronze bells were cast in 1926 by the English firm of Gillett and Johnston of Croydon.
 The bells contain bits of historic metal collected worldwide by alumni and friends of the school, including copper coins, metal from Old Ironsides, pieces of artillery shells gathered from the fields of France in World War I, a shaving from the Liberty Bell, and bits from Admiral Nelson's flagship at Trafalgar, HMS Victory.
 The tower is named for Bryan Barker, the school's carillonneur for more than 50 years.

-Six additional upper bells were added in 1996.
-The 50th bell—a low C#—was added in 2008 and dedicated to Barker's successor as carillonneur, James W. Smith.
-With the whole school assembled to watch, the 50th bell was lifted into place in May 2008, and it was first played by Smith a few days later after the mechanics had been put in place.
-Smith served as carillonneur from 1981 until he died in 2009.

 The Chapel organ was a gift of Mr. and Mrs. George A. Wood.
 Built by the Skinner Organ Company of Boston in 1925, the organ has 55 stops, about 4,000 pipes, 27 couplers, and 33 adjustable combination pistons.

-Boys' dormitories

-Keil Hall – located above the historic Edwards Room and Rutledge Hall (home to the English Department) and offered to 11th and 12th-grade boarders.

-Main Hall – the original dorm and first building constructed as part of the school and offered to 10th, 11th, and 12th-grade boarders.

-Tippetts Hall – has three floors with one wing reserved for ninth graders; home to all ninth-grade boarding boys and some 10th, 11th, and 12th graders.

-Girls' dormitories

-Fowle Hall – home to all ninth and 10th-grade boarding girls, as well as some 11th and 12th-grade boarders.

-South Cottage – one of the oldest buildings on campus; used as a hospital for wounded soldiers during the Civil War.
-Part of its roof was blown off during Hurricane Sandy in 2012.
-Offered to 11th- and 12th-grade boarders.

-Swank Hall – formerly a boys’ dorm known as the Main Annex.
-Offered to 11th- and 12th-grade boarders.

-Culbertson House – a freestanding home on campus that houses ten students and a separate faculty family apartment.
-It was changed from a boys’ dorm to a girls’ dorm in 2018 and offered to 10th, 11th- and 12th-grade boarders.

-All dormitories were completely renovated in the 1990s and early 2000s and are air-conditioned and fully wired with wireless and Ethernet connections; each dorm is also home to several faculty members and their families.